-What Art Should I Buy? | The Pros of New and Old Art
+What Art Should I Buy? | New Versus Old Art

 To buy new art, is to thrust yourself into the art of our times.
 It offers the opportunity to connect with a living artist, who may be available for commission or correspondence.
 Through investing in new art, you also become instrumental in creating value, just as patrons of the past have.

-As human rights lawyer and exclusive collector of the new Julian Burnside puts it, buying new isn’t about being a patron - it’s about being a champion of the arts.
+As human rights lawyer and exclusive collector of the new Julian Burnside puts it: buying new isn’t about being a patron, it’s about being a champion of the arts.
 It also means taking the path less traveled.

-The ‘Learned and the Learning’
+The Learned and the Learning